Granny NANNIES FAQ

 How much do homecare services cost?

 At Granny Nannies, our goal is to offer quality home care at an affordable price.
-Our rate is $17.99/hour.
+Our rate starts at $17.99 per hour.

 Is there a minimum number of hours for Granny Nannies services?

-To provide home care services for you or your loved one, we do require a schedule of at least 6 hours per visit and 30 hours per week.
+To provide you or your loved one with continuity of care in today’s home healthcare market, we do have a minimum of at least 4 hours per visit and 20 hours per week.

 What if I need to speak to someone in the office after business hours?

-Someone from our office staff is available 24 hours a day, 7 days a week, 365 days a year.
-When the office is closed, there is an on-call supervisor available to help you.
-However, we do need 24-48 hours of notice to start new services.
+Someone from our office staff is available after hours, so when the office is closed, there is an on-call supervisor available to help you.

 Is Medicare or Medicaid funding available for these services?